What is a Disabled Trust?

 - Income Based Jobseeker’s Allowance

 - Council Tax Support (for those of Pension age)

 Under the current rules – if you have over £6,000 capital you are at risk of having some or all of your benefits reduced.
 If you have over £16,000 then you are at risk of losing them all entirely.
 If your compensation is paid directly to you, rather than put into a trust, then you will be classed as having this money as your disposable capital.

-If you are expecting to receive more than £6,000 in compensation for your personal injury, then you should consider setting up a Disabled Trust.
-Even if you are expecting to receive less than £10,000 in compensation for your personal injury, you should still seek advise on whether to establish a Disabled Trust as it still may prove cost effective.
+If you are expecting to receive more than £6,000 in compensation for your personal injury, then you should consider setting up this type of Trust.
+Even if you are expecting to receive less than £10,000 in compensation for your personal injury, you should still seek advise on whether to establish a Trust of this kind as it still may prove cost effective.

 In other circumstances, a traditional Disabled Trust is usually founded by a third party for the benefit of another e.g. a child with a disability.
 It has certain tax and other advantages apart from fulfilling a protective function.